 Theft Defense Attorneys Defending Theft Charges on the State and Federal Levels

 Theft is a broad term, and it applies to an extensive range of activity here in Texas.
 Upon hearing the word, most of us imagine a shoplifter or a pickpocket.
 Certainly, those are serious theft crimes in and of themselves.

 Theft laws apply to less-obvious conduct too.
 In addition to complex or violent offenses like burglary or robbery, theft might also pertain to identity fraud, embezzlement, laundering schemes, and more.

 Some of these offenses don’t even require the taking of someone else’s property at all!
 That might be surprising, but it just goes to show that criminal law has a wider reach than people may realize – a fact that often gets innocent folks into trouble.

 Frustratingly, the people who stand accused of theft crimes in this country often had no idea they were doing anything wrong.
 That’s an important distinction, though, because most theft crimes require the prosecution to prove intent prior to convicting.

 But it isn’t easy to fight issues like intent, consent, and other factors pertaining to theft.
 Prosecutors have considerable might, and they take theft cases very seriously.
 Without an aggressive team of attorneys standing by your side, you could face an uphill battle for freedom, even if you are innocent.

-At Oberheiden Law Group, PLLC, we provide bold and effective legal defense for the people of Texas and beyond.
+At Oberheiden, P.C., we provide bold and effective legal defense for the people of Texas and beyond.
 Our state and federal theft defense attorneys have successfully fought theft-related charges in a number of cases and won.
 We understand what these charges demand, and we know how to hold the prosecutors accountable to the law.

 Whether you are facing criminal accusations in state or federal court, you need to act now to avoid harsher penalties than you deserve.
 We can help.